What BGP is

 Equipment we work with

-Huawei NE8000/NE40/NE20, Juniper MX, Cisco ASR/IOS XR, Mikrotik RouterOS, Datacom DM, FRR/BIRD on Linux.
+Huawei NE8000/NE40/NE20, Juniper MX, Cisco ASR/IOS XR, MikroTik RouterOS, Datacom DM, FRR/BIRD on Linux.

 When it makes sense to talk to us